 For Hernan Krymkiewiez, Managing Director, Deloitte Consulting LLP, data plays an essential role in a stronger, more resilient supply chain, because when an entire ecosystem is working with the same data, “you can start growing into different processes.”
 As supply chains faltered globally, consumer tolerance for inefficiency plummeted during the pandemic.
 With the right volumes of data informing right processes, companies can adapt and respond.

-But the conversation around a resilient supply chain comes back around to modernisation.
-Organisations can’t react on processes that were built years ago and with a built-to-last mentality.
+But the conversation around a resilient supply chain comes back around to modernization.
+Organizations can’t react on processes that were built years ago and with a built-to-last mentality.
 “There is no such thing as ‘build to last forever’ anymore,” he says.
 “Technology is changing every six months.
 Technology is changing every year.
 You have to be able to adapt that quickly.”

-Long gone – thankfully – are the days when reporting meant binders full of spreadsheets, charts and pages upon pages of data that took too long to generate by just a few people.
-“Data is democratised and reporting is more about storytelling,” says Denise McGuigan, Principal, Deloitte Consulting LLP, “It’s readily available, therefore companies have to understand how to standardise and automate reporting in a way that's flexible, user-friendly and self-service.”
+Long gone – thankfully – are the days when reporting meant binders full of spreadsheets, charts, and pages upon pages of data that took too long to generate by just a few people.
+“Data is democratized and reporting is more about storytelling,” says Denise McGuigan, Principal, Deloitte Consulting LLP, “It’s readily available, therefore companies have to understand how to standardize and automate reporting in a way that's flexible, user-friendly and self-service.”

 With newer companies building differentiated capabilities in the Edge cloud platforms using intelligent AI and ML technologies surrounding modern digital core, Edge innovations are becoming table stakes in today’s business environment.
-Fuelled by democratised data and intelligent innovations propelled by AI and ML technologies, Edge is becoming the new Core.
+Fueled by democratized data and intelligent innovations propelled by AI and ML technologies, Edge is becoming the new Core.